 Piers and Ros have studied the problem of teaching pronunciation both practically and theoretically.
 Between them they have over 45 years experience teaching English pronunciation - to adults, teenagers and children; to miners and airline pilots; to university students and migrants; ...

 Before she retired she was awarded Les palmes académiques for her services to education.
+Find out more about her work at her website.

 Together, Roslyn and Piers wrote How we learn and how we should be taught: an introduction to the work of Caleb Gattegno.